TechieTeee/FOODI3/README.md

 ### Contracts (apps/contracts) 📜

 Smart contracts in Solidity, managed with Hardhat for deployment on the Vechain Thor network.

-### Packages 📦

-Shared configurations and utility functions to unify and simplify your development process.

 ## Environment Variables ⚙️